mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

-   robot the `iRobot Create 3 Webserver - Set Wired Subnet <https://iroboteducation.github.io/create3_docs/webserver/set-wired-subnet/>`__ is set to ``192.168.99.2``, Fast DDS discovery server is enabled and runs on the Intel® board reachable at IP ``192.168.99.10`` over the Ethernet connection. |ros| Domain ID is set but it is not used when the discovery server is enabled.
+   robot the `iRobot Create 3 Webserver - Set Wired Subnet <https://iroboteducation.github.io/create3_docs/webserver/set-wired-subnet/>`__ is set to ``192.168.99.2``, Fast DDS discovery server is enabled and runs on the Intel® board reachable at IP ``192.168.99.10`` over the Ethernet connection.
+ROS 2 Domain ID is set but it is not used when the discovery server is enabled.

 To speed up node discovery, enable the